 Insert a new “MC204 The planning system should cover all land in the UK, and this should include UK territorial water and UK exclusive economic Zone.
 This means that conservation designations, environmental impact assessments, planning regulations, etc, would equally apply to UK land as UK waters.
 (See also LD501 and LD504).”.

-Delete “MC307 The Green Party would seek large-scale reform of the Crown Estate (which currently has a monopoly on the sea bed around the UK, and is required to administer this on a purely commercial basis), devolving its powers to more locallybased levels of accountability within government and changing its remit to emphasise long-term environmental sustainability of our marine environment.”.
+Delete “MC307 The Green Party would seek large-scale reform of the Crown Estate (which currently has a monopoly on the sea bed around the UK, and is required to administer this on a purely commercial basis), devolving its powers to more locally-based levels of accountability within government and changing its remit to emphasise long-term environmental sustainability of our marine environment.”.

 Insert a new “MC307 As set out in LD300, the Crown Estate (which currently manages the sea bed around the UK), would be replaced by Commons Trusts.
 The Trusts would manage the land and sea for their long term sustainability.”.